Deep xVA solver -- A neural network based counterparty credit risk management framework: Introduction

 Our approach goes beyond these earlier works in the following regards: we \begin{itemize} \item consider a rigorous, generic BSDE model for the dynamics of xVA, including CVA, DVA, FVA and ColVA (collateral valuation adjustment), for a derivative portfolio; \item introduce algorithms for the computation of `non-recursive' xVAs -- such as CVA and DVA -- and `recursive' xVAs -- such as FVA -- by (recursive) application of the Deep BSDE Solver, and deduce \emph{a posteriori} bounds on the error of the neural network approximations; \item show how the method can be used for the simulation of xVA sensitivities and collateral, and provide careful numerical tests, showing good (i.e., basis point) accuracy for different adjustment computations, including an example with 100 underlying assets. \end{itemize}

 We will refer to our method as \emph{Deep xVA Solver}.
 More recently, conditional risk measure computations (VaR and ES), based on deep learning regression, have been proposed in an xVA framework in \cite{ACHS20}, using a similar numerical approach to the one developed independently for BSDEs in \cite{HPW20}.
 Different from \cite{ehanjen17}, this solver approximates the value function, not the control, by means of an ANN and reconstructs it at each time step by dynamic programming techniques.
 A comparison of the performance and robustness of the two approaches will require comprehensive testing in industry-relevant settings.
-We see as a structural advantage of our algorithm that it allows to directly compute the xVA hedging strategy.
+We see as a structural advantage of our algorithm that it allows to obtain the xVA hedging strategy with no need of further computation (i.e. differentiation).

 The applicability of the presented methodology is largely independent of the particular choice of the xVA framework.
 In particular, we do not take a position in the so-called \textit{FVA debate} or on the question of including KVA in the pricing equation.
 The term \textit{FVA debate} here refers to the possible overlap between the debt value adjustment (DVA) and the funding benefit adjustment (FBA).
 This overlap has been addressed in \cite{bfp2019}.
 The inclusion of KVA is still debated, noting, for example, the recent criticism of KVA in \cite{ads2019}.
 Our approach is general enough to accommodate different specifications of the price decomposition.
 In particular, our methodology can be applied immediately to the framework of \cite{bfp2019}.